ParadigmHyperloop/Routes/README.md

 You should now see a built library and a set of binaries in the build directory.

 ### Windows
+Note: We had some issues getting the project to compile under Windows with the newest version of CMake.
+CMake 3.8.2 has been confirmed to work.

 Make sure Visual Studio 2017 is installed.
 The Community edition is free and will suffice.
 1. Open up the Visual Studio 2017 Developer Command Prompt.
 If you search "Developer" in Cortana it should be one of the results.
 2. Download and install curl from http://www.confusedbycode.com/curl/.
 Ensure that you select the option to add it to your PATH.